poppatchara/Arch-Linux-Install-Memo/README.md

 - Subvolumes here are named `@something` by convention; `@` is mounted as `/` later.
 - `compress=zstd:1,noatime` is a common baseline; tune for your workload.
 - If you don’t care about isolating `/var/log` or `/var/cache`, you can skip those subvolumes and mounts.
-- I have Downloads, .cache, and Git isolated.
-These usually get big and I don't want to snapsho them.
+- I have Downloads, `.cache`, and Git isolated.
+These usually get big and I don’t want to snapshot them.

 ### 3.1 Create Subvolumes and Mounts
 ```bash